ddmitov/perl-executing-browser/README.md

 * **2.** Write [a settings JavaScript object](#perl-scripts-api) for every Perl script you are going to run.

 * **3.** Write your Perl scripts.
   Input from local HTML forms is read just like reading POST or GET requests in a Perl CGI script.
-Use the ``get-post-test.pl`` file within the PEB demo package as an example.
+Use the [get-post-test.pl](resources/app/perl/get-post-test.pl) file as an example.

 * **4.** Connect your Perl scripts using a link to ``name-of-script-configuration-object.settings``.